tldr-pages/tldr/pages/common/fish.md

 # fish

-> The Friendly Interactive SHell, a command-line interpreter designed to be user friendly.
+> The Friendly Interactive SHell, a command line interpreter designed to be user friendly.
 > More information: <https://fishshell.com>.

 - Start an interactive shell session: